 Almost every state requires workers compensation insurance once your business employs a certain number of people.
 This number varies from state to state, but it’s usually between three and five employees – yourself included.
 The only exception is Texas.

 If you have a small home-based business, full property or liability insurance policies may not be necessary, but you might still need a little more coverage than your homeowners insurance policy provides.
 An umbrella insurance policy can give you the coverage you need but isn’t as costly as a typical property insurance policy.

 Business interruption insurance

 Destruction due to natural disasters can close a business down suddenly and unpredictably, costing the business owner lost revenue and potentially inventory and property.
-Business interruption insurance can cover losses in these circumstances, Small Business Trends pointed out.
+Business interruption insurance can cover losses in these circumstances.